MicrosoftDocs/cloud-adoption-framework/docs/modernize/business-alignment/commit-to-modernization-plan.md

 ## Next steps

 By completing the steps above, you have created a high-level modernization roadmap.
-You have identified what, why, how, when, and who.
-Now you just need to commit resources to make the modernization a success.
+You have identified and put the right resources behind:

+- What you want to modernize (workload)
+- Why you want to modernize (modernization motivation)
+- How you can modernize (modernization strategies)
+- When you'll modernize (timeline)

 With your modernization roadmap and commitments in place, you can begin modernizing.

 > [!div class="nextstepaction"]
 > [Modernization strategies](../modernize-strategies/index.md)